sonntagsgesicht/auxilium/README.rst

    :target: https://pypi.org/project/auxilium/
    :alt: PyPI Downloads

-A Python project for an automated test and deploy toolkit which is 100% reusable.
+A Python project for an automated test and deploy toolkit - 100% reusable.

 Code, Documentation and Tests